Steve Smith (cricketer): Youth and domestic career

 In October 2019, Smith scored his first century in Australia since 2017, playing against Tasmania at the Drummoyne Oval in the Sheffield Shield, Smith scored a patient 106 runs from 258 deliveries at a strike rate of 41.08.
-In the following One-Day Cup match, Smith returned to the NSW One-Day side for the first time since he captained the 2015–16 Matador BBQs One-Day Cup Final win.
+In the following One-Day Cup match, Smith returned to the NSW One-Day team for the first time since he captained the 2015–16 Matador BBQs One-Day Cup Final win.
 Smith was out of 9 from 6 deliveries.

 In November 2019, Smith scored his 12th Sheffield Shield century, playing against Western Australia, at the SCG, Smith scored an even more patient century than the previous one against Tasmania, scoring 103 runs from 295 deliveries, at a strike rate of 34.91.
 Smith took 1 catch and 1 wicket in the match.

 In February 2021, Smith scored 127 runs from 124 deliveries against Victoria in the 2020–21 Marsh One-Day Cup at North Sydney Oval.
 Smith also bowled 2 wicket-less overs with the ball.

-In October 2024, Smith returned to the Sheffield Shield for the first time since the 2020-21 Shield season.
+In October 2024, Smith returned to the Sheffield Shield for the first time since the 2020–21 Shield season.
 Playing against Victoria, batting in his customary No.3 position for NSW, Smith was out caught for 3 off 29 in the 1st innings and was out for 0 from 4, lbw to Scott Boland.
-Smith also made an appearance for NSW in the Dean Jones Trophy for the first time since the 2020-21 Marsh One-Day Cup.
+Smith also made an appearance for NSW in the Dean Jones Trophy for the first time since the 2020–21 Marsh One-Day Cup.
 Smith scored 56 from 53 deliveries before falling lbw to Peter Siddle.

 In October 2025, Smith scored his 13th Sheffield Shield century, for NSW, against Queensland at the Gabba.
 Smith batted at No.4 for NSW for the first time since 2013, with Smith only batting No.4 once when Nathan Lyon was used as a nightwatchman in 2021 against Victoria.

 In November 2025, Smith was re-instated as NSW captain.
-In his first game as NSW captain since 2017, against Victoria at the SCG, Smith batted fluently in both innings scoring half centuries in both innings, while the rest of his team mates struggled with the bat.
+In his first game as NSW captain since 2017, against Victoria at the SCG, Smith batted fluently in both innings scoring half centuries in both innings, while the rest of his teammates struggled with the bat.
 Smith was undismissed in the 4th innings while he only was dismissed taking a risk while wickets fell around him in the 2nd innings.
-Victoria won by 300 runs..
+Victoria won by 300 runs.